-As people in East Hanover begin aging, they may be thinking about what kind of care they would like to receive once they are unable to live independently.
-There are numerous options a person has for long-term care.
+When people begin aging, they must consider what kind of care they would like to receive once they are unable to live independently.

 Many middle-aged adults in New Jersey these days find themselves part of the "sandwich generation" -- raising children while simultaneously caring for their aging parents.
 While these may be acts of love, it does take money.
 An elderly individual may have medical conditions that must be attended to and they may need help with basic daily activities.
 Some people may have planned on using Medicaid to meet some of these expenses, but when the time comes may find out their loved one is not eligible for Medicaid.
 When that happens, what other means do people have to pay for the care of an aging loved one?